-When you arrive for a stress test in Dallas, our compassionate staff will greet you with a warm welcome and make sure you have everything you need.
+When you arrive for a stress test in Southlake, our compassionate staff will greet you with a warm welcome and make sure you have everything you need.
 Then, before you start the test, your doctor will hook you up to an EKG machine by attaching several sticky pads to your skin.
 A doctor or nurse will record your breathing and heart rate before you start exercising, and he or she may test the strength of your lungs.

 You will start the test slowly by walking on a treadmill.
 Then, the speed and resistance of the treadmill will slowly increase as the test continues.
 However, if you experience any symptoms like fatigue, weakness, dizziness, or chest pains, you should speak up immediately and let your doctor know.
 In the event of a complication, your doctor will stop the test.